AbstractMachinesLab/crane/docs/README.md

 #### Ecosystem Aware

 The BEAM is a platform for several languages, and we've done an adequate job at supporting polyglot projects.
-Crane **supports polyglot BEAM projects with seamless interop**, to the extent that they may make some names wonky for each other (looking at you Elixir), by already integrating the language toolchains or making it very easy to integrate new ones.
+Zap **supports polyglot BEAM projects with seamless interop**, to the extent that they may make some names wonky for each other (looking at you Elixir), by already integrating the language toolchains or making it very easy to integrate new ones.